Indexes: Map-Reduce Indexes

 Artificial documents can be loaded and queried just like regular documents.

-However, it is not recommended to edit artificial documents manually since any index results update would overwrite all manual modifications made in them.
+any index results update would overwrite all manual modifications made in them.